Radiation beaming in the quantum regime: Introduction

 \section{Introduction}

-Recent advances in the development of high-intensity lasers~\cite{sung.ol.2017,kiriyama.ol.2018,nakamura.ieee.2017} and plasma-based accelerators~\cite{corde.nature.2015,adli.nature.2018,gonsalves.prl.2019} have made it possible to carry out experiments on the interaction of charged particles with ultraintense electromagnetic pulses in regimes previously unexplored~\cite{cole.prx.2018,poder.prx.2018}.
-Previously, such experiments relied on conventional accelerator technology~\cite{bula.prl.1996,burke.prl.1997}.
+Recent advances in the development of high-intensity lasers~\cite{sung.ol.2017,kiriyama.ol.2018,nakamura.ieee.2017} and plasma-based accelerators~\cite{corde.nature.2015,adli.nature.2018,gonsalves.prl.2019} have made it possible to perform experiments on the interaction of charged particles with ultraintense electromagnetic pulses in regimes previously unexplored~\cite{cole.prx.2018,poder.prx.2018}.
+Earlier experiments relied on conventional accelerator technology~\cite{bula.prl.1996,burke.prl.1997}.
 The processes studied belong to the field of high-intensity particle physics~\cite{mourou.rmp.2006,marklund.rmp.2006,dipiazza.rmp.2012}, which combines quantum electrodynamics (QED) with the theory of strong electromagnetic (EM) background fields~\cite{ritus.jslr.1985}.
-Of particular significance is photon emission, because the recoil it exerts can dominate the dynamics of electrons and positrons in high-field environments, including neutron-star magnetospheres~\cite{harding.rpp.2006}, laser-matter interactions~\cite{nerush.prl.2011,nakamura.prl.2012,ridgers.prl.2012,stark.prl.2016}, and EM cascades~\cite{bell.prl.2008,fedotov.prl.2010,bulanov.prl.2010b} in the next generation of laser facilities~\cite{papadopoulos.hpl.2016,weber.mre.2017,gales.rpp.2018}.
+Of particular significance is photon emission, because the recoil it exerts can dominate the dynamics of electrons and positrons in high-field environments, including neutron-star magnetospheres~\cite{harding.rpp.2006} and laser-matter~\cite{ridgers.prl.2012,nakamura.prl.2012,stark.prl.2016} or laser-laser~\cite{bell.prl.2008,fedotov.prl.2010,bulanov.prl.2010b,nerush.prl.2011} interactions in next-generation facilities~\cite{papadopoulos.hpl.2016,weber.mre.2017,gales.rpp.2018}.